- Available Source Types

-In the Username and Password boxes, enter the credentials of the SharePoint account you previously selected or created in step 2.
+In the Username and Password boxes, enter the credentials of the SharePoint account you selected or created before in step 2.

 Click Start Indexing (or Refresh Index when editing the source).

-Back in the Coveo administration console Sources page, you can review the progress of your SharePoint source addition (see Review the State of Sources Available to You).
+Back on the Sources page, you can review the progress of your SharePoint source addition (see Review the State of Sources Available to You).

 Schedule source incremental and full refresh to maintain your source content up to date (see Modify a Source Schedule).